How to Write a Book Name Correctly: Guidelines

 Chicago Manual of Style advocates for italics with title case for book names.
 Title case involves capitalizing principal words including nouns, pronouns, verbs, adjectives, adverbs as well as all words longer than four letters:

 Subtitles should be separated by a colon from the main title and treated similarly.
+Chicago is unique in offering both a notes-bibliography system and an author-date system, each with slightly different formatting requirements.

 Tips for Remembering Different Style Guidelines